quisido/sparkline-svg/README.md

 ### setHeight(height: string): this

 Sets the height of the sparkline's SVG element.
-Not to be confused with the view box height.
+Not to be confused with `setViewBoxHeight`.

 _Default: '100%'_